uOttawaSEGA2022/project-group-1/Project/Design and Docs/classes_explanation.md

 - Redirect the cook to CookAddMeal activity for updating a meal
 - Allows the cook to decide whether a meal is offered publicly or not
 - Allows the cook to delete meals

+### ViewCookRequestActivity ###
+Description: The Activity that lets cooks see and manage their impending purchase requests

+Responsabilities:
+- Display all of the cook's requests and their status
+- Allow the cook to approve or reject a pending request
+	- Approving adds one to meals sold and "charges" the client's credit card
+- Display the request's client and requested meal

 ### CookAddMeal ###
 Description: The Activity that lets cook create or update a meal